Get

 2. Marking Their Territory

 Another common reason why cats rub against things is to mark their territory.
-By rubbing against you or objects, your cat is transferring their scent onto them.
+By rubbing against you or objects, your cat is transferring their scent onto them, making it smell familiar and reassuring.
 This indicates to other cats and animals that they have already claimed these objects with their scent.

-Sometimes, cats will rub other animals or humans with their scent to indicate that they all belong to the same group.
-Cats in cat colonies will often produce a “group scent” in this way so that they know who belongs in their group.
-Usually, cats will rub their faces against people and animals and rub their sides and tails against inanimate objects.
+Sometimes, cats will rub against other animals or humans leaving their scent to indicate that they all belong to the same group.
+Usually, cats will rub their faces against people, other animals and inanimate objects, as well as their sides, bottoms and tails.

 3. Showing Affection

 Many cats like physical contact and enjoy getting pets.
 They also won’t go near anyone that they haven’t identified as a safe person or friend.
 Therefore, they may rub against you as a way to show affection.
-It’s a sign that they like you and trust you and that you’ve won their favor.
+It’s a sign that they like you and trust you and that you’ve won their favor, as well as marking you with their scent so you stay familiar to them.

 Cats often feel comforted when they smell their own scent on things they’ve rubbed.
 So, they might continue to rub their scent on you as a means of identifying you as a comforting presence.